EdgeTX/edgetx.github.io/docs/dc7_simuhaptic.md

 **Update:**

-We have a working solution thanks to EdgeTX Discord user **Kudzz** / Github user **Kudzzo**.
+We have a working solution thanks to **Ethan Kuzo**.
 For the merged submission, please see [EdgeTX PR #7322](https://github.com/EdgeTX/edgetx/pull/7322).

-Kudzz will receive a [RadioMaster TX16s MK3 black radio with an internal 2.4 GHz ExpressLRS RF module](https://radiomasterrc.com/products/tx16s-mk3-radio-controller) (per his request), generously sponsored by RadioMaster.
-This state-of-the-art radio will be shipped directly from the RadioMaster factory to Kudzz.
+Ethan will receive a [RadioMaster TX16s MK3 black radio with an internal 2.4 GHz ExpressLRS RF module](https://radiomasterrc.com/products/tx16s-mk3-radio-controller) (per his request), generously sponsored by RadioMaster.
+This state-of-the-art radio will be shipped directly from the RadioMaster factory to Ethan.

 Original contest text below: